NHS App & NHS login

 5. You will land on the PKB 'View appointment' page

-Some organisations offer appointment messaging, this allows you to send secure messages to reschedule or cancel your record to the appointments team.
+Some organisations offer appointment messaging, this allows you to send secure messages to reschedule or cancel your appointment to the appointments team.
 If the organisation that added the appointment offers this service, you will see buttons to reschedule or cancel your appointment.
 You can read more about appointment messaging here

 No appointments to view